Love in the ’70s

 Confounding, because this is Paul Thomas Anderson, director of such quixotic whirligigs of cinematic abundance as Boogie Nights, Magnolia and There Will Be Blood.
 Despite Licorice Pizza’s seemingly modest reach, Anderson (who also wrote the movie) brings the full heft of his talent to the proceedings, and he’s never appeared more in control of his material.
 There are moments of heartbreaking vulnerability, madcap comedy, breathless action and surpassing, Lynch-like weirdness (wait until you see the Bradley Cooper cameo).
 And it’s all held together by a sweetness and — there’s no other way to say this — joy for life that never sinks into easy sentimentality.

-The movie is set in 1973 (there are crazy subplots involving waterbeds, pinball machines and Barbara Streisand), and not since Richard Linklater’s Dazed and Confused has a film balanced so expertly that era’s social malaise with the eternal spirit of youth, which absorbs but overrides the particulars of any given time and place.
+The movie is set in 1973 (there are crazy subplots involving waterbeds, pinball machines and Barbra Streisand), and not since Richard Linklater’s Dazed and Confused has a film balanced so expertly that era’s social malaise with the eternal spirit of youth, which absorbs but overrides the particulars of any given time and place.
 Hence, the fuel crisis of the early ’70s is both an impediment and a spur to one of the film’s most breathless passages.
 Equally important is the quiet implication of the things we have lost, not to paradise but to time itself: The heady pleasure of watching two people in love desperately try to find each other in a big city without the aid of cell phones or social media.

 There’s a feeling I get when I’m sitting and watching a movie that I realize is heading in the direction of greatness: a kind of itchiness and impatience that approaches greed.
 I got that feeling watching Licorice Pizza.
 It was so good, so enjoyable, so surprising, that I wanted to gobble it all up to find out where it was going.